CBS settles royalty dispute with "Happy Days" cast

 "We have settled our lawsuit with CBS and Paramount.
 The terms of the settlement are confidential, but we are satisfied with the outcome," Jon Pfeiffer, attorney for the actors, told Reuters.
 "We will continue to receive all of the merchandising royalties promised to us in our contracts."

-Pfeiffer confirmed CBS sent the actors checks for $10,000 each for merchandising payments since the suit was filed.
+Pfeiffer confirmed CBS sent the actors checks for $10,000 (6,400 pounds) each for merchandising payments since the suit was filed.

-CBS released a statement saying "all contractual obligations will be honored, as we had promised from the beginning."
+CBS released a statement saying "all contractual obligations will be honoured, as we had promised from the beginning."

 Actors Anson Williams, Marion Ross, Don Most, Erin Moran and the widow of performer Tom Bosley claimed they were owed $10 million in lost royalties from worldwide sales of "Happy Days" merchandise using their images, including comic books, T-shirts, board games, lunch boxes and drinking glasses.